LucasDelfino92/morrowindsharp/mw2.md

 [**The Midnight Oil**](https://www.nexusmods.com/morrowind/mods/48293?tab=files) by Merlord
 Toggle lights on and off.
 Town lights turn off during the day.
 Lights no longer destroyed underwater.
 Lanterns aren't destroyed when they run out of fuel.
 Refill lanterns with candles and lamps with oil.

-> There's a known bug where turned off light sources that emit sound, such as braziers and torches, will continue to emit sound.

 [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050?tab=files)
 Caravaners, Gondoliers, and Shipmasters equip lights at night for more immersion.

 [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816?tab=files)
 Regional weather colours, skies and lighting.
 Visual weather editor and region-based presets.
 Seamless transitions between regions.
 - This mod lets you adjust many variables about Morrowind's weather.
 Read the description to learn how to do this.
 The reason I recommend it (aside because of how great the mod is) is that users can share their presets: the mod on its own will not change the appearance of the game until you configure it so.
-- Also install [**Weather Adjuster - Morrowind++ Preset**](https://www.mediafire.com/file/1fqz9ovi69chkgp/Weather+Adjuster+-+Morrowind+++Preset+v2.1.zip/file).
+- Also install [**Weather Adjuster Morrowind++ Preset**](https://drive.google.com/file/d/1mL3MSOTTQQpS3pSvNyTNrPB3t-lPe2ZR/view?usp=sharing).
 Personal preset for darker nights and less horrible fog.
-  - This mod has to be installed manually.
-Unpack the file and merge the **overwrite** folder with your Mod Organizer 2 **overwrite** folder, found inside the **Mod Organizer 2** folder.
-The contents of the folder should like so: **Mod Organizer 2\overwrite\MWSE\config\Weather Adjuster.json**.
   - [**Comparison here.**](https://imgsli.com/MTUwMjI)

 ## SFX